 Core Practice Guidelines For The Editors And Editorial Members

-Scientific Scholar journals rely on the double-blind peer review process to assess the quality of the manuscript to be published.
+Scientific Scholar and Journal of Clinical Imaging Science rely on the double-blind peer review process to assess the quality of the manuscript to be published.
 Journal of Clinical Imaging Science follows a double-blind review process, in which the author identities are concealed from the reviewers, and vice versa, throughout the review process.
 Committee on Publication Ethics (COPE) guidelines on the peer review process can be found here and Guidelines for the reviewers can be found here.

 Conflicts of Interest